toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

       <li></li>
     </ul>

-We're actually going to use this empty list to create our 'hamburger' icon that toggles the menu in and out.
-If you're working on a production app, you might want to import an icon to match the site's visual design, but for our purposes we can whip together a simple icon using CSS:
+We're actually going to use this <ul> to create a ['hamburger' button](https://en.wikipedia.org/wiki/Hamburger_button) that toggles the menu in and out.
+If you're working on a production app, you might want to import an icon to match the site's visual design, but for our purposes we can whip together a simple facsimile using CSS:

     .hamburger_toggle {
       display: none;